joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/7116681/2026/03/13/world-baseball-classic-united-states-rematch-map/

 **Chemical Smell at Control Center Halts Traffic at Washington and Baltimore Airports**\
-`The ground stops, which also affected the airport serving Richmond, Va., were expected to last until at least 7 p.m., according the F.A.A., which said the smell had affected air traffic controllers.`\
+`The ground stops, which also affected the airport serving Richmond, Va., were expected to last until at least 8 p.m., according to the F.A.A., which said the smell had affected air traffic controllers.`\
 https://nytimes.com/2026/03/13/us/airports-ground-stop-dc-baltimore.html

 **Charges Dropped Against Teenagers Whose Teacher Died in Prank Gone Wrong**\